I am a

 Program Design

-The program design summarizes how the strength training program is structured, concerning the most important variables, like training volume, intensity, frequency and more.
+The program design summarises how the strength training program is structured, concerning the most important variables, like training volume, intensity, frequency and more.

-For the Strength athlete the program design reveals why he or she responds to it, for example exceptionally good like a high responder, or exceptionally bad like a low responder.
+For the strength athlete, the program design reveals why they responds to it, for example exceptionally good like a high responder, or exceptionally bad like a low responder.

 Exercise selection is not necessarily the most important variable in a training design.